tengku-hanis/intro-tidymodels/README.md

-# intro-tidymodels
+# Intro to tidymodels
-Repo for study group - Intro to tidymodels
+Repo for study group material - Intro to tidymodels